1-to-100/baseplate/README.md

 * Logout of the app - you should now have a record in the users table
 * Go to Supabase
 * Select [Your Project] -> Database -> Tables -> Users
-* For the Users Table select the three vertical dots and activate the “View In Table Editor” option
+* For the Users Table select the three vertical dots and activate the "View In Table Editor" option
 * This will show you all the users in the system.
 Select your user and set the is_superadmin = true
 * Log back in and you should now see the extended set of system management options